schlagelk/Mariachi/README.md

 ### Building and Developing Mariachi ###
 Mariachi is built with Apple's Swift language, [Swift Argument Parser](https://github.com/apple/swift-argument-parser) and Swift Package Manager.
-You can clone the repo and open `Package.swift` to launch the project in Xcode.
-If you wish to build and run the Mariachi executbale, you can run `swift build -c release` from the project root - this gives you an exectuable located at `.build/release/mariachi` ready for release.
+You can clone the repo and open `Package.swift`if you are familiar with Swift Package Manager.
+If you wish to just build and run the Mariachi executbale, you can run `swift build -c release` from the project root - this gives you an exectuable located at `.build/release/mariachi` ready for release.

-The project also comes with some very basic unit tests - you can run those from the project root using `swift test` or using Xcode's interface.
+The project also comes with some very basic unit tests - you can run those from the project root using `swift test`.

 The suggested way of deploying the Mariachi executable is to use Docker.
 This project contains a Dockerfile as well as an entrypoint script (entrypoint.sh) used by the Docker container.
 This script just checks if certain variables are set before executing the Mariachi exectuable on the server where configured.